greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/DELETE.html.md

 cursor\_name
 :   The name of the cursor to use in a `WHERE CURRENT OF` condition.
 The row to be deleted is the one most recently fetched from this cursor.
 The cursor must be a non-grouping query on the `DELETE`'s target table.
 Note that `WHERE CURRENT OF` cannot be specified together with a Boolean condition.
 See [DECLARE](DECLARE.html) for more information about using cursors with `WHERE CURRENT OF`.

-:   XXX The `DELETE...WHERE CURRENT OF` cursor statement can only be run on the server, for example in an interactive psql session or a script.
+:   The `DELETE...WHERE CURRENT OF` cursor statement can only be run on the server, for example in an interactive psql session or a script.
 Language extensions such as PL/pgSQL do not have support for updatable cursors.

 output\_expression
 :   An expression to be computed and returned by the `DELETE` command after each row is deleted.
 The expression can use any column names of the table named by table\_name or table\(s\) listed in `USING`.
 Write `*` to return all columns.